Providing our Fellows with the tools and resources needed to thrive and succeed in fellowship training.

 All incoming fellows participate in a big/little sibling program where they are paired with a current fellow to receive support and mentoring in the transition from residency to fellowship.

-Our fellowship programs are committed to informing, recruiting, and supporting prospective candidates who identify as underrepresented minorities based on factors such as race, ethnicity, socioeconomic status, sexual orientation, and gender identity.
+Our fellowship programs are committed to informing, recruiting, and supporting prospective fellows who identify as underrepresented minorities based on factors such as race, ethnicity, socioeconomic status, sexual orientation, and gender identity.

 As members of communities traditionally underrepresented in medicine, our goal is to recruit and train a diverse group of innovative leaders committed to and passionate about decreasing health disparities among children.
 As clinicians, researchers, advocates, and teachers, we hope to diversify the face of pediatrics.